pbaekgaard/AAU-Notes/Software Bachelor/Software Bachelor/4. Semester/Courses/Languages and Compilers/Abstract Syntax tree.md

 Bottom-up parser operates two stacks:
 * The syntactic stack (also called the parse stack) manipulates terminal and nonterminal symbols as described in Chapter 6
 * The semantic stack manipulates semantic values associated with the grammar symbols.

+# Rule Cloning
+Rule cloning is duplicating a certain grammar to bypass the need for inherited attributes.
+Fx. ![[Pasted image 20230307162401.png]]

+The productions have been cloned, even though they are syntactically the same.
+However the associated Semantic Actions are **not** the same.

+# Forcing Semantic Actions